Notifications Customization

 - Keep messaging clear and action-oriented

-- Use recognizable subject lines (e.g., "Action Required: Access Review")
+- Use recognizable subject lines (for example, "Action Required: Access Review")

 - Always configure a trusted domain to avoid spam filtering